Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 [ ] need to find the symbolic purity, and put it here…

-my digital flag is now in a state of superposition between /forward|reverse/ स्वस्तिक, but that's randomness for you so you couldn't even tell when I implemented this feature ∵ ttime is relative
+my digital flag is now in a state of superposition between /forward|reverse/ स्वस्तिक, but that's randomness for you so you couldn't even tell when I implemented this feature ∵ ttime is relative analogous flags are asymmetrically double sided so my flag is now in a state of superposition between /forward|reverse/ स्वस्तिक

 /double|multi|poly/ entendre = superposition = paradox